-After the budget request was submitted, both the House and the Senate Appropriations Committees reorganized their subcommittee structure and with it the content of the various FY2006 appropriations bills to be introduced.
+After the budget request for FY2006 was submitted in February 2005, both the House and the Senate Appropriations Committees reorganized their subcommittee structure and with it the content of the various appropriations bills to be introduced.
 In the case of Energy and Water Development, the only changes were the consolidation of DOE programs that had previously been funded by the Interior and Related Agencies bill.
 When these programs are included, the requested amount for FY2006 Energy and Water Development totals \$29.75 billion.
-For FY2005, \$29.83 billion was appropriated for comparable programs.
+For FY2005, \$30.17 billion was appropriated for comparable programs.

-On May 18, the House Appropriations Committee reported out H.R.
+On May 18, 2005, the House Appropriations Committee reported out H.R.
 2419 (H.Rept.
 109-86), with a total appropriation of \$29.75 billion, including the programs formerly funded in the Interior and Related Agencies bill.
 The House passed the bill May 24.
 The Senate Appropriations Committee reported out its version of H.R.
 2419 on June 16 (S.Rept.
 109-84), and the Senate passed it June 30.
-The bill totals \$31.245 billion.
+The Senate bill totaled \$31.245 billion.